Ada-Developers-Academy/ada-CS-Fundamentals-Internship/01-algorithms/01-algorithms.md

             # decrement dist_remaining so subarray will stay within
             # k distance from i
             dist_remaining -= 1
-    # we looped through all subarrays and didn't find a duplicate,
+    # we looped through all subarrays and didn't find a duplicate
     return False
 ```